 Has anyone, like, committed treason or anything?

 No US citizen has been charged with any crimes.
-Even if Trump's campaign was helped by Russia, it doesn't appear at this point that the campaign communicated with Russia at all about any hacking*.
+Even if Trump's campaign was helped by Russia, it doesn't appear at this point that the campaign communicated with Russia at all.

 Could Clinton sue to have the election overturned if Russian involvement were proven?

 This is America, so anyone can sue anyone for anything—but even if Russian hacking was proven beyond a shadow of a doubt, and even if it was shown to be an attempt to help Trump, it seems impossible to show that these activities were the thing that swung the election.
 And having the courts overturn an already-decided election would be a terrible precedent.
 The election is over.

 But wait, what about the Electoral College?
 Could it respond to this news by not picking Trump, even though he won the most states?